 Meanwhile, raft spiders put their egg sacs in a little web tend and guard it until the spiderlings disperse.

 What Do Baby Spiders Look Like?

 Homeowners might have noticed little, tiny black dots crawling in spiral patterns up and down your ceiling or walls.
-These small baby spiders have eight legs, which are visible when you take a closer look.

 Pictures of Baby Spiders

 What Do Baby Spiders Eat?

 Baby spiders are born with a yoke sac, similar to birds, fish, reptiles, and other egg-bound embryo-based animals.